CordetG/cgula-rust-web-spr24/error-notes.md

 This error doesn’t tell you why your function doesn’t implement Handler.
 It’s possible to improve the error with the debug_handler proc-macro from the axum-macros crate.
 ```

-Once I added the macro `#[debug_handler]` it resolved the issue!
+Once I added the macro `#[debug_handler]` -- and added the proper package version in the Cargo.toml -- I finally got a readable error.

+Of course, it was something obvious that I overlooked -- I forgot to impl IntoResponse for the ApiError.
+Heh!

 Thank goodness for good documentation.

 ## Miscellaneous Errors